-The Fukumitsuya Brewery offers free tours of its facility in both English and Japanese.
+Fukumitsuya, the oldest living brewery in Kanazawa, offers free tours of its facility in both English and Japanese.
 For a comparatively cheap 500 yen, you can get a comprehensive guided tour of the entire process and a taste of their sake on hand.

 Half a decade ago Rachel fell off a bus and then fell in love with this traditional-crafts and ice-cream-consuming capital of Japan.
 Editor and amateur photographer with a penchant for nature and history.
 Not actually fifty songbirds in a trench coat.
 (Former penname: Ryann)